 Over the course of his career, Kevin has represented clients in patent infringement and patent licensing cases involving a wide range of technologies, including smartphones, tablets, software products, computer networks, pharmaceuticals, and medical devices.
 In the antitrust arena, Kevin has represented clients in matters ranging from grand jury investigations to class actions brought in federal courts, with industry experience as varied as pharmaceuticals, agriculture, health care, and government contracting, among others.

 Since 2014, Kevin has been recognized in IAM 1000 – The World’s Leading Patent Practitioners, which has praised his “ability to identify, capture and clearly articulate the relevant legal issues in litigation and licensing negotiations,” and described him as “a client favourite” who “is fast emerging as a star.”
 The 2018 edition recognized him “for his expertise on standard-essential patents in the wireless field, and for his adroitness at the confluence of IP and antitrust law” and as “another of the outfit’s stellar young partners.”

 A native of Wilmington, Delaware, Kevin received his B.A., with distinction in all subjects, from Cornell University and his J.D. from Columbia Law School, where he served as Special Issue Chair and Senior Editor of the Columbia Law Review.
-Prior to joining Williams & Connolly LLP, Kevin served as a law clerk to Judge Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.
+Prior to joining Williams & Connolly, Kevin served as a law clerk to Judge Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.

 - Serving as co-lead counsel in a major international patent licensing arbitration, which was tried before a three-member panel in 2015, relating to standard essential patents and products with billions of dollars in revenue

 - Serving as lead counsel in an international arbitration regarding alleged breach of a patent license agreement, which was tried before a three-member panel in 2017